manzoorqirat-boop/DMS-Backend/README.md

 route they were submitted under, because the chain is materialised into `SignatureRequest` rows at submission.

+**Metadata fields.** `MetadataFieldDefinition` declares, per document type, which `<w:tag>` a template uses and which piece of DMS data fills it.
+The decoupling is the point: a customer whose template already says `SOP_No` doesn't have to rewrite it to match our constant — they map that tag to `MetadataSource.DocumentNumber`.

+`MetadataResolver` is the single function producing the tag → value map, shared by `DocxMetadataWriter` (which stamps it) and `DocxProtectionVerifier` (which later checks it).
+If those two built maps independently, any divergence — a date format, a trimmed string — would surface as a spurious integrity failure on an untouched document.

+A type with no fields configured falls back to the seven the URS names.
+Configuring even one replaces the default set entirely; a half-merged mix is harder to reason about than either alone.

 ### What is deliberately NOT configurable

 In a regulated system, configuration that changes computational behaviour is itself subject to